jssteinberg/some-makeup/src/routes/style/in-depth/index.md

 More importantly, how they
 corrects and improves browser
-default styling can be further corrected and improved, not necessarily by more code, but by a slightly different *approach*.
+default styling can be further corrected and improved, not necessarily by more code, but by fixing the problem in a minimal way---sometimes using newer properties---so elements works and can be consistently styled.
-Do all properties need to be
-normalized in a low level library?
-The more style rules, the more is likely overwritten when sites and apps are styled.

 Opportunities for improving the developer experience should be